bbl-greg/decrypt-it/README.md

 > written by Greg Drake

 This application is designed to provide a basic REST endpoint and connected service that keeps a running average and calculated standard deviation for all numbers submitted to it.
+It also will encrypt and decrypt values when requested.

 The technology behind it: